 Established Anza Borrego Camgrounds

 California State Parks manages a dozen established campgrounds in Anza Borrego Desert State Park.
-These include eight primitive campgrounds, which offer few amenities, are free and first-come, first-served, and four developed campgrounds that offer more amenities.
+These include eight primitive, first-come, first-served campgrounds, which are free but offer few amenities, and four developed campgrounds that offer more amenities, to varying degrees.
 Three of these, Borrego Palm Canyon Campground, Tamarisk Grove Campground and Vern Whitaker Horse Camp can be reserved online at ReserveCalifornia.com or by phone at 760-767-5311.
-The park service charges day use fees for all of the developed campgrounds: Borrego Palm Canyon, Tamarisk Grove, Bow Willow, and Horse Camp campgrounds.
+The park service charges day use fees for all of the developed campgrounds: Borrego Palm Canyon, Tamarisk Grove, Bow Willow and Horse Camp campgrounds.

 Developed Anza Borrego Campgrounds

-Borrego Palm Canyon Campground is located just west of the town of Borrego Springs (GPS: 33.268713, -116.406073) and offers expansive views of the desert and easy access to Borrego Palm Canyon Trail, Panoramic Overlook Trail and the state park visitor's center.
+Borrego Palm Canyon Campground is located just west of the town of Borrego Springs (GPS: 33.268713, -116.406073) and offers easy access to Borrego Palm Canyon Trail, Panoramic Overlook Trail and the state park visitor's center.
 This is the closest campground to a town, offering the added bonus of access to Borrego Spring's restaurants and stores.

 As you head into Anza Borrego from the mountain town of Julian on Route 78, Tamarisk Grove Campground is the first developed camping area you'll encounter (GPS: 33.138502, -116.375072).
-Located at the split of the 78 (which heads east towards the town of Ocotillo Wells) and S3 (which winds northeast towards Borrego Springs), the campground, comprising 27 campsites, is well situated for exploring the more southern portions of the park.
+Located at the split of the 78 (which heads east towards the town of Ocotillo Wells) and S3 (which winds northeast over Yaqui Passtowards Borrego Springs), the campground, comprising 27 campsites, is well situated near the center of the park.
 Notably, Tamarisk Grove offers 11 rustic cabins for rent, as well as tent and RV camping.
 Camping is available from October 1 to May 20, and reservations are accepted October 1 - April 30.

-Tamarisk Grove Campground amenities include coin operated showers, non-potable water (don't drink it), flush toilets and each site has a picnic table with a shade ramada.
+Tamarisk Grove Campground amenities include coin operated showers, non-potable water (don't drink it) and flush toilets.
+Each site has a picnic table with a shade ramada.
 You can buy water and other limited supplies at a small store and visitor center run by the campground hosts.
 The trailheads for Yaqui Well Trail and Cactus Loop Trail, two quick hikes, are just across Highway S3 to the north of the campground.
 The trailhead for Kenyon Overlook Trail, a longer loop trail, is two miles northeast on Yaqui Pass Road (GPS: 33.148143, -116.348653).

 Vern Whitaker Horse Camp, located about 4 miles north of Borrego Springs, is a great home base for exploring the northern parts of Anza Borrego on horseback (GPS: 33.348720, -116.399432).
 Reserved for equestrians, this campground offers 12 developed campsites for RVs or tents and offers around 40 horse corrals.
 The campground is open all year round, but peak season is during the cool(er) months, October to April.

-The campground is situated in a secluded desert valley at the intersection of over 30 miles of equestrian trails: Horse Camp Trail, Desert Trail and Ocotillo Flats Trail.
+The campground is situated in a secluded desert valley at the intersection of over 30 miles of equestrian trails, including Horse Camp Trail, Desert Trail and Ocotillo Flats Trail.
 Amenities include potable water, restrooms and coin-operated showers.
 The campground can accomodate trailers up to 35-feet in length.

-The campground is located on the site of an ancient seasonal Kumeyaay Indian village, at the mouth of a wide wash.
+The campground is located at the end of Bow Willow Road, 1.6 miles from its intersection with the Southern Emigrant Trail (S2).
+The campground is on the site of an ancient seasonal Kumeyaay Indian village, at the mouth of a wide wash (GPS: 32.842331, -116.225717).
 A number of trails intersect here.
-These include the trail the Kumeyaay used to take to get to the Laguna Mountains, and trails to Rockhouse Canyon, Mountain Palms Springs Campground and Torote Bowl.
+These include a trail the Kumeyaay used to take to get to the Laguna Mountains, and trails to Rockhouse Canyon, Mountain Palms Springs Campground and Torote Bowl.
 This is a good campground for getting away from the more heavily trafficked northern portions, while still having some basic infrastructure.

 Primitive Anza Borrego Campgrounds